A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

-In order to gain deeper insight into the different convergence rate of MPS, Tree and TreeX, in Fig.~\ref{fig:entanglement3} we analyze the time evolution of the von Neumann entanglement entropy $S$ for the three methods.
+In order to gain deeper insight into the different convergence rate of Chain, Tree, ChainX and TreeX, in Fig.~\ref{fig:entanglement3} we analyze the time evolution of the von Neumann entanglement entropy $S$ for the four methods.
 The maximum $S$ across all virtual bonds in the correponding tensor network structure is reported.
-Since in this work we have employed a unifrom bond dimension distribution, the maximum $S$ determines the error of the calculation.
+Since in this work we have employed a uniform bond dimension distribution, the maximum $S$ determines the error of the calculation.
+As shown in Eq.~\ref{eq:compression-error}, the tensor network compression error at a particular bond is the sum of the square of the discarded singular values.
+Thus, the bond with the largest $S$ will have the largest absolute compression error when a fixed bond dimension is applied uniformly.
+In other words, this single largest error becomes the dominant and limiting source of inaccuracy for the entire calculation and determines its overall error.

 The spatial distribution of maximum $S$ in the tensor network varies between methods.
-For MPS, the maximum $S$ appears between the local vibrations of OT$_1$ and OT$_3$ molecules, which is shown in Fig.~\ref{fig:entanglement-m}.
+For Chain, the maximum $S$ appears between the local vibrations of OT$_1$ and OT$_3$ molecules, which is shown in Fig.~\ref{fig:entanglement-m}.
 For Tree, the maximum $S$ is associated with the bond that connects the local vibrations modes of OT$_1$ to OT$_7$ to the rest of the system, which is show in Fig.~\ref{fig:entanglement}.
+For ChainX, the maximum $S$ appears between the $R$ mode and the OT$_1$ unit, which aligns with the design principle.
 For TreeX, the maximum $S$ is designed to appear in the top layer.

-In Fig.~\ref{fig:entanglement3}, we first find that the convergence of maximum $S$ is much slower than the convergence of the occupation for all three methods.
+In Fig.~\ref{fig:entanglement3}, we first find that the convergence of maximum $S$ is much slower than the convergence of the occupation for all methods.
 Thus, the maximum $S$ may serve as a strict criteria for numerical convergence.
-Additionally, while Tree initially shows slower entanglement growth than MPS, its entanglement increases rapidly thereafter, ultimately reaching comparable values by $t = 200$ fs.
-In contrast, TreeX shows slower entanglement growth throughout the simulation.
-As a result, when $t=200$ fs, TreeX has the smallest $\max_{\rm{bonds}}S$ across the three methods.
-This suppressed entanglement accumulation directly correlates with TreeX's superior accuracy shown in Fig.~\ref{fig:tree4}.
+Additionally, while Tree initially shows slower entanglement growth than Chain, its entanglement increases rapidly thereafter, ultimately reaching comparable values by $t = 200$ fs.
+ChainX shows the highest entanglement entropy, which leads to the larger error observed in Fig.~\ref{fig:tree4}(b).
+In contrast, TreeX shows the slowest entanglement growth.
+As a result, when $t=200$ fs, TreeX has the smallest $\max_{\rm{bonds}}S$ across the four methods.
+This suppressed entanglement accumulation directly correlates with TreeX's superior accuracy shown in Fig.~\ref{fig:tree4}(b).